delvendahl/SCN2A_simulations_HMG/README.md

 To run simulations:
 * compile all .mod files (cd to directory and execute `nrnivmodl`)
-* in run_simulation.py, select model to run by setting the name of the .hoc file to be loaded (from "/sim_files" folder):
+* in run_simulation.py, select model to run by setting the name of the .hoc file to be loaded (from "/sim_files" folder), e.g.:
-e.g.
   `name_of_sim = 'ben_shalom_young'`
 * The different simulation runs were the following:
   * WT (100% SCN2A): "ben_shalom_young"